BackdoorAli/linux-less-persistence/README.md

 ## Overview

-**Linux Less‑Persistence** is a modular, defensive security toolkit designed to help security professionals examine *low‑artifact persistence mechanisms* on Linux systems.
+**Linux Less‑Persistence** is a modular, defensive security project/toolkit designed to help security professionals examine *low‑artifact persistence mechanisms* on Linux systems.

 It focuses on persistence surfaces frequently abused by attackers, while deliberately avoiding operational or step‑by‑step instructions.
 The goal is **visibility and understanding**, not enablement.